dcc-cc3002/final-reality-DiegoSanma/README.md

 owner.

-This is done for two reasons, firstly to give realism to this version of Final-reality,as it is expected that a weapon cannot assign itself an owner, instead a player is whom chooses whether or not to have a weapon in their inventory.
-Secondly, by doing this, assigning an owner to a weapon and a weapon to an owner is more direct, as if weapons also could do this, the instructions would go back and forth assigning themselves as owner and weapon owned.
+This is done for two reasons, firstly to give realism to this version of Final-reality,as it is expected that a weapon cannot assign itself an owner, instead a player is the person who chooses whether or not to have a weapon in their inventory.
+Secondly, by doing this, assigning an owner to a weapon and a weapon to an owner is more direct, as if weapons also could do this, the instructions would go back and forth assigning themselves as owner and weapon owned, generating an infinite loop (had this problem multiple times).

 Weapons are divided into two, magic and non-magic weapons.
-The only thing that currently makes them different, is the fact that magic weapons also have magic points, while non-magic weapons don´t.
+The only two things that currently makes them different, is the fact that magic weapons also have magic points, while non-magic weapons don´t and that to use a magic spell, the player must have currently equipped a magic weapon, not a non-magic one.

 ## II.I Weapon Types
 Weapons are divided into 5 types, sword,axe and bow for non-magic weapons and wand and staff for magic weapons.
 Each